jundalisay/sp/content/en/research/kepler/harmony/book-1/intro2.md

 ---

+## Ramus Versus Proclus

 Following Ramus, Lazarus Schoner in his Geometry confessed that he could see absolutely no use for the 5 regular solids in the world.

 This was until he read my little book 'The Secret of the Universe' in which I prove that the number and distances of the planets were taken from the 5 regular solids.

-See what damage Ramus the master did to Schoner the disciple.
+Ramus the master did damage to Schoner the disciple.

 Aristotle had refuted the Pythagorean philosophy on the properties of the elements as deduced from the 5 solids.
 - Ramus thoroughly read Aristotle.